NOTE: This information is being maintained as historical reference only.

 Historically, two processing systems generated the USGS Landsat standard data products.

-National Land Archive Production System (NLAPS) - Some available Landsat 4 and Landsat 5 data were processed through NLAPS.
+National Land Archive Production System (NLAPS) - Some Landsat 4 and Landsat 5 scenes were processed through NLAPS.
 NLAPS metadata is contained in a .WO file, which accompanies all data files.
-A listing of NLAPS-processed scenes can be found at L4-5TM_NLAPS.xlsx
+A listing of NLAPS-processed scenes can be found at L4-5TM_NLAPS.xlsx.
+There are no NLAPS scenes in Collection 1 datasets.

 While the products generated by the LPGS and NLAPS systems are similar, there are geometric, radiometric, and data format differences:

-Formerly, NLAPS and LPGS used different methods to align the bands: LPGS aligned the bands to the center of each pixel, and NLAPS aligned bands to the edge of each pixel.
+Formerly, LPGS and NLAPS used different methods to align the bands: LPGS aligned the bands to the center of each pixel, and NLAPS aligned bands to the edge of each pixel.
 As of December 2008, both systems align the bands to the center of each pixel.

 The center of the 1, 1 pixel is the X, Y map location listed in the header records of the images.
 The LPGS system centers all bands about a common center X, Y location.
 The centers are aligned but the edges are not.
 Prior to December 2008, the NLAPS edges aligned all bands but lost center point consistency.
 Figures 1a and 1b illustrate the differences in the corner point location handling of the systems.
 The large box is the thermal pixel at 60 m.
 The middle box is the visible and near-IR pixel at 30 m.
 The smallest box is the panchromatic pixel at 15 m (Landsat 7).